gjbex/GrayNorm/README.md

 Requirements
 ------------
-GrayNorm has been implemented in Python w.x, using only Python's standard library.
+GrayNorm has been implemented in Python 3.x, using only Python's standard library.
 Hence it will run as a command line program on any platform on which Python is installed.
-In the following its usage in the “Anaconda” Python platform (free version available from https://www.anaconda.com/) is outlined.
+In the following its usage in the Anaconda Python platform (free version available from https://www.anaconda.com/) is outlined.

 How to use it?
 --------------
-GrayNorm (as the “graynorm.txt” or the `graynorm.py` file) can be opened in Canopy in the editor window (top window).
+GrayNorm (as the “graynorm.txt” or the `graynorm.py` file).
 Then the Graynorm procedure on the data can be called from the Spyder command line as follows:
 ```
 %run graynorm.py -in data.csv -out output.csv
 ```